shopware5/devdocs/source/developers-guide/event-guide/index.md

 ## What is an "event system"?
 Event systems (also known as [publish subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) are basically a pattern to layout software.
-They allow to emit an event at any point in the software - and let other peaces of software react to that event.
-The main aspect is the fact, that the peace of software emitting the event does not need to know the peace of software consuming the event.
+They allow to emit an event at any point in the software - and let other pieces of software react to that event.
+The main aspect is the fact, that the piece of software emitting the event does not need to know the piece of software consuming the event.
 So very generally speaking, Shopware could emit a event `ORDER_FINISHED` with the additional information `AMOUNT: 300; PRODUCTS: [SW-123, SW-456]` and a plugin developer could just subscribe to that very event and push those information to the ERP.